-CSU Health Network uses a team approach to look at physical, emotional and lifestyle issues in order to provide the most comprehensive care to students.
+CSU Health Network uses an integrative team approach to look at physical, emotional, psychosocial and lifestyle factors that contribute to overall health and wellness, in order to provide the most comprehensive care to students.

-Behavioral Health consultants are psychologists, social workers, and counselors who function as members of the student’s integrated health care team.
-The mental health professionals talk with students to explore their concerns and work with the primary care provider to come up with strategies to address the concerns.
+Wellness and behavioral health consultation is NOT therapy!
+Wellness Consultants (BHCs) are psychologists, social workers, and counselors who function as members of the student’s integrated health care team.
+These consultants talk with students to explore their concerns; provide brief, in-the-moment support; and work collaboratively with the student and their medical provider to come up with strategies to address the identified concerns.

 - Sexual concerns

 - Managing chronic health conditions